kristinabog/eu-kite-spots/README.md

 - As an admin I want to be able:

-    to access, edit and delete ALL spots and countries from the admin profile
+    to access, edit and delete spots and countries from the admin profile